tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 And that's it, now we have access to the `id` property of the page we want to statically generate.
 This means that if the `getStaticPaths` function returns the ids `['1', '2', '3', '4']`, we'll have 4 different `getStaticProps` functions, each one of them with their own `id` property.

 ### Back to the project
 Let's apply what we've just learned to our project.
 Let's start by creating a new `dynamic route`.
-In order to do so, create a new folder named `movies` and inside of it create a file named `[id].tsx`.
+In order to do so, create a new folder named `movies` and inside of it move the current `movie.tsx` file, and rename it to `[id].tsx`.
 As we've just learned, this route is `dynamic`, since the `id` can be anything.

 Inside of this file, copy everything that's currently in the `movie.tsx` file, as we won't need it anymore.